diogocamacho/druid/README.md

 example_druid <- concoct(dge_matrix = query_matrix, tfidf_matrix = DRUID::cmap_druid$tfidf, tfidf_crossproduct = DRUID::cmap_druid$cpm, num_random = 10000, druid_direction = "neg", fold_thr = 0, pvalue_thr = 0.05, entrez = gset)
 ```

-The output of DRUID is a data frame with all the scores for all the drugs.
-We can expand this data frame using `magrittr` and `tibble`:
+The output of DRUID is a `tibble` data frame with all the scores for all the drugs.
+Specifically, the columns in this data frame are:

+  * number_matches: number of genes in query signature found in drug signature;
+  * cosine_similarity: similarity of query signature to drug signature;
+  * probability_random: probability of cosine similarity being better than random;
+  * druid_score: calculated DRUID score, taking into account the cosine similarity and the random probability.

+We can expand this data frame using `magrittr` and `tibble` together with the information on the drugs as:

 ```
 example_druid <- example_druid %>%